beginning of content

 • No special preparation is needed for a CRP blood test.

-What is the C-reactive protein (CRP) blood test?
+What is a C-reactive protein (CRP) blood test?

 The C-reactive protein (CRP) test is a blood test that checks for inflammation in your body.

 CRP is a protein that is made in your liver and released into your bloodstream.
-Levels of CRP start to increase very soon after any inflammation or infection affects your body.
+When your body has inflammation, infection or tissue damage, CRP levels rise quickly, often within 24 to 48 hours.

-Your doctor might recommend this test if they suspect that you have:
+Your doctor may suggest this test if they suspect you have:

-CRP can help confirm if there is inflammation in your body.
-It can also help to see how well you are responding to treatment.
+A CRP test can help detect inflammation in your body, and assess how well you are responding to treatment.

 C-reactive protein high sensitivity (hsCRP)

-A special type of CRP called a high-sensitivity CRP (hs-CRP) may help assess your risk of heart disease.
-This is used in combination with other risk factors you may have.
+A more sensitive form of the test, called high-sensitivity CRP (hsCRP), may help assess your risk of heart disease.
+This is used in combination with your other risk factors.

-How to prepare for a CRP blood test
+How do I prepare for a CRP blood test?

 There is no special preparation needed for a CRP blood test.

-However, if you are having other blood tests done there may be special preparations instructions.
+However, if you are having other blood tests done at the same time, there may be special instructions you need to follow.

-It’s best to check with your doctor or the pathology collection centre.
-Ask them if there is anything you need to do before having your blood test.
+Check with your doctor or the pathology collection centre when you get your referral.
+Ask them if there is anything you need to do before your blood test.

 What do my CRP blood test results mean?

-A high CRP is more than 10mg/L. This shows that there is inflammation somewhere in your body.
-Other tests might be necessary to find out where or which specific illness or infection is causing the inflammation.
+An elevated CRP is more than 10mg/L. This means there is inflammation somewhere in your body.
+Other tests may be necessary to find out where the inflammation is or what is causing it.
+As CRP is a very non-specific measure, it is important that you seek medical advice and not try to interpret the number on your own.

 If you are being treated for an infection or inflammation, your CRP levels should decrease.